 This more severe condition is known as gastroesophageal reflux.

-There are conditions that produce augura as:
+Some conditions produce augura as:

-- Hernia hiatal.
+- Hernia Hiatal.

 - Helicobacter pylori infection.